platformsh/platformsh-docs/docs/src/increase-observability/integrate-observability/blackfire.md

 ### On a Grid plan or {{% names/dedicated-gen-3 %}} infrastructure

-If you have the Platform.sh [Observability Suite](https://platform.sh/features/observability-suite/), the [Blackfire automated integration](#automated-integration) is enabled on Grid environments by default.
+If you have subscribed to a Grid plan complete with the Platform.sh [Observability Suite](https://platform.sh/features/observability-suite/), the [Blackfire automated integration](#automated-integration) is enabled on your environments by default.

+If you have subscribed to a Grid plan without the Observability suite, or if you are a {{% names/dedicated-gen-3 %}} user, the Blackfire automated integration isn't enabled on your environments.
-Otherwise, to enable Blackfire on your PHP or Python applications, follow [the step-by-step instructions](https://blackfire.io/docs/integrations/paas/platformsh).
+To enable Blackfire on your PHP or Python apps, follow [the step-by-step instructions](https://blackfire.io/docs/integrations/paas/platformsh).

 ### On {{% names/dedicated-gen-2 %}} infrastructure